 To a large extent, your blog topic or niche will influence your blog name.

 For example, WPBeginners is a blog highly focused on WordPress for beginner bloggers to succeed.
-Search Engine Journal is a blog that focuses on search news around the globe.
+Search Engine Journal is a blog that focuses on global search news.

-From those names, readers can tell what the blogs are all about on their first visit.
+From those names, readers can tell what the blogs are about on their first visit.

 The names of the two blogs mentioned here relate to their blog topics.